ppetrovtv/pine_script_docs/source/Indicator_repainting.rst

 Indicator Repainting
 ====================

-Historical data doesn’t include records of intra-bar movements of price.
+Historical data doesn't include records of intra-bar movements of price.
 This leads to a script working differently in historical data and in real-time.
 We can see this difference, if we add a script on a chart, wait till it compiles on a number of bars and then refresh the page.